makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`DatabaseType GetDatabaseType(this DatabaseFacade databaseFacade)`**
 **`DatabaseType GetDatabaseType(this MigrationBuilder migrationBuilder)`**

-Extension methods for the `DatabaseFacade` (available from `context.Database`) or MigrationBuilder (available when performing a migration) that return the type of database in use:
+Extension methods for the `DatabaseFacade` (`context.Database`) or MigrationBuilder (when performing a migration) that return the type of database in use:

 `DatabaseType.Unknown`
 `DatabaseType.Sqlite`